compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 * `ZigBee`_

-Design overview
+Design Overview
 -----------------

 .. image:: ../../iot/mosquitto-on-edge/mosquitto-on-edge.jpg

 I wanted most of all, to be able to keep things private and secure.
-But also, although there now are the excellent AWS IAM Roles anywhere as an option, very few home applications support to use the SDK chain of credentials to communicate with AWS, and expect to create IAM users, with an access key and secret key.
+But also, although there now are the excellent AWS IAM Roles anywhere as an option, very few home applications support the SDK chain of credentials to communicate with AWS, and expect to create IAM users, with an access key and secret key.

 So instead, I decided to use `AWS ECS Anywhere`_: I use a Pi4 as an ECS instance in my cluster which is more than capable to run a few containers, and because it uses ECS, it will be given a Task Role.
 That's how to get IAM credentials sorted.

-And as usual, `ECS Compose-X`_ comes to "the rescue" in taking away all the complexity of configuring cloud resources, and at the same time allow to test everything locally.
+And as usual, `ECS Compose-X`_ comes to "the rescue" in taking away all the complexity of configuring cloud resources, and at the same time allow testing everything locally.

 Configuration and deployment
 ===============================